A Derivation of Intelligence from Guided Relation-Creation

 Revision changes future entry and field.

-Measure governs the confidence and commitment of the whole system.
+Measure governs confidence and commitment across the whole process.

 with: